sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     >**Note**: The _Publisher_ and _Listener_ shared access policies for the Azure Service Bus Queue were deployed as part of the ARM Template that was used to setup the lab environment.
 As you can see, the **Publisher** policy that we're copying the connection string for, only has permissions to _Send_ messages to the queue.
     >
     > By default, no policies are created.
-Additionally, it is best practice to use least privilege security to create separate shared access policies for publishers sending messsages and listeners receiving messages from the queue.
+Additionally, it is best practice to use least privilege security to create separate shared access policies for publishers sending messages and listeners receiving messages from the queue.

 6. On the **SAS Policy** pane, copy the **Primary Connection String**.
 Paste the value into **Notepad** for later usage.